 There's a reason so many practices score highly on 'best places to work' lists.
 As well as a healthy take home salary and bonus, there's never a dull moment when working in a accounting firm and this makes for a challenging and satisfying working environment.

 Being an accountant no longer means a job of never ending data entry

-Due to the significant development of document capture automation, more accountants than ever are choosing to automate manual data entry in order to drive productivity, cut costs and make for a more enjoyable job.
+Due to the development of document capture automation, more accountants are choosing to automate manual data entry in order to drive productivity, cut costs and improve employee engagement.
 And considering the ROI which can be gained from using the right automated solution, we’re not surprised it’s a growing trend.
 Here’s what one of our customers had to say about working with us:

 “Before AutoEntry, we had over a 100 people spending hours each week to manually upload data for our bookkeeping clients, which was an impractical use of resource in the long term.
 Since implementing the solution, we’ve driven productivity by almost 90% when processing bookkeeping data entry - an incredible time saving which we can reinvest into the business.”
 Toby Woodhead, solution architect at Armstrong Watson

 Have a fact to add?
 Contact us to let us know - or to discuss how your firm can achieve more by automating manual data entry.